ProtPremium/Documents/README.md

 Having trouble with the bot? found bugs? you can report them on our [Discord Server](https://discord.gg/enA6QhS)

-you can also suggest us features to the bot and ask for help! use those commands: p!bug-report p!bot-suggest p!bot-help
+you can also suggest us features to the bot and ask for help! use those commands: p!bug-report, p!bot-suggest, p!bot-help